drrdrem/drrdrem.github.io/_posts/2019-08-14-Mathematics of Machine Learning Summer School - Bandits.md

 \textrm{Regret: } R_T = \max_i \theta_i^*T - \mathbb{E}\left [ \sum_{t=1}^Tr_t \right],
 $$

-Which means the difference of the most reward can be gotten in expectation and real rewards in each single time.
+which means the difference of the most reward can be gotten in expectation and real rewards in each single time.
 This means how much worse the player is doing than playing the optimal policy.